Skincare 101: Acne and Probiotics

 Although uncommon, there have also been some reports of contact dermatitis linked to the use of topical antibiotics.
 That risk may be higher if you have sensitive skin, a history of allergic reactions to skin treatments, or have used topical antibiotics repeatedly.

-Probiotics for Acne
+Probiotics for Acne:

-Probiotics in skincare for the treatment of acne prone skin is an exciting trend that’s increasingly supported by science.
-It’s predicated on the premise that the root cause of acne is an imbalance in the skin’s microbiome — the ecosystem of microorganisms on our skin which protects us against germs, disease, infection and, yes, acne.
+Probiotics in skincare for the treatment of acne prone skin is an exciting trend that is increasingly supported by science.
+It is predicated on the premise that the root cause of acne is an imbalance in the skin’s microbiome — the ecosystem of microorganisms on our skin which protects us against germs, disease, infection and, yes, acne.
 The body’s microbiome is composed of complex communities of bacteria, viruses and fungi that includes 100 trillion microbes, most of which live in our gut.
 On the skin, any imbalance is manifested when harmful bacteria go unchecked and are allowed to spread, leading to the formation of acne blemishes.

 AMPERNA Probiotic